samozzy/whats-on/_content/getting-here.md

 The Snug is located down 2 flights of stairs, approximately 20 steps.

-# Venue 29 - Paradise in the Vault
+# Venue 29 - Paradise in The Vault

-Travel down George IV Bridge past the statue of Greyfriar's Bobby and down Merchant Street.
-You will find the entrance to Paradise in the Vault opposite Dropkick Murphy's bar.
+Travel down George IV Bridge past the statue of Greyfriars Bobby and down Merchant Street.
+You will find the entrance to Paradise in The Vault opposite Dropkick Murphys bar.
 Here, you can find shows in our 2 intimate underground spaces: The Vault and The Annexe.

 You can wait for performances for either space in The Vault Foyer, and may be asked to queue outside in busy periods.